MetalEgl/Nyctermoon_Launcher/README.md

 Requirements:

-Place the launcher inside inside the wow folder that has wow.exe
+Place the launcher inside inside the wow folder that has wow.exe.
+You may want to create a shortcut to the launch by right clicking it and creating a shortcut on your desktop.

 You need the Legion graphics files from here https://www.mediafire.com/file/rzeh4c7bntn3fcv/Vanilla_-_Legion_models_-_semi_compatible.rar/file